Pylons/pyramid/docs/tutorials/gae/index.rst

    ``pyramidapp/app/`` which is the directory you will upload to appengine.

 #.
-Install :mod:`pyramid` into the virtualenv
+Install :app:`Pyramid` into the virtualenv

    .. code-block:: text

       $ cd pyramidapp/
       $ bin/easy_install pyramid

-   This will install :mod:`pyramid` in the environment.
+   This will install :app:`Pyramid` in the environment.

 #.
 Create your application

-   We'll use the standard way to create a :mod:`pyramid` application, but we'll have to move some files around when we are done.
+   We'll use the standard way to create a :app:`Pyramid` application, but we'll have to move some files around when we are done.
 The below commands assume your current working directory is the ``pyramidapp`` virtualenv directory you created in the third step